enkomio/sacara/ISA.md

 endp
 ```

 In the example above _first_variable_ value will be stored at offset 0.
 If no offset is specified _Sacara_ will try to find the correct one or create a new one.
-Be aware that _Sacara_ will reorder your offset, so if you have _0#first_variable_ and _9#second_variable_, the seconda variable will be reorder as _1#second_variable_.
-This feature is used internally by the _Sacara_ assembler and most of the time can be ignored by the user.
+Be aware that _Sacara_ will reorder your offset, so if you have _0#first_variable_ and _9#second_variable_, the second variable will be reordered as _1#second_variable_.
+This feature is used internally by the _Sacara_ assembler and most of the time can be ignored by end user.

 ### Comments
 You can insert comments in your code to make it more understandable.